peterwmacd/multiness_sims/README.md

 ## How to run

 R code files are to be run in sequence from 1 to 8.
-The subfolder "code_to_source" defines some additional wrapper functions for batchtools. "results.RData" and "plots" contain the final results and plots used in the pre-print.
+The subfolder "code_to_source" defines some additional wrapper functions for batchtools. "results.RData" and "plots" contain the final results and plots used for the pre-print.
 "0_reload.R" will reload the batchtools registry after restarting R.

 - "1_makereg.R" creates the batchtools registry and installs required packages.
 By default it is placed in a folder "~/multiness_sims/".